taikedz/bash-builder/README.md

 The following would cause a warning message to appear during build, then a failure message and exit.

 	#%bbtags w:deprecated e:too_dangerous

+## Default library

+The default library is hosted in a separate repository at [https://github.com/taikedz/bash-libs](https://github.com/taikedz/bash-libs) ; you will be offered a choice to add it during the installation process.

+You can configure `$BBPATH` in your `.bashrc` file to point to a series of custom locations for scripts, each path is separated by a colon `:`.
+By default, `BBPATH` is automatically set to `~/.local/lib/bbuild:/usr/local/lib/bbuild`.

+A typical use case would be to add your library directory from the current working directory:

+	export BBPATH="./mylibs:$HOME/.local/lib/bbuild:/usr/local/lib/bbuild"

+In this case, scripts from the current directory's `mylibs/` are loaded preferably, then the user's general library folder, and finally the main library folder is checked.

 ### Autohelp